 This approach combines feature attention and node distance.
-Compared with the pure feature method, it is modulated by the hyperbolic distance between the nodes, ensuring that both the node features and their relative positions in the hyperbolic space contribute to the weight. \\ (5) \textit{Integration of feature and structure information}: The weight $\alpha_{ij}$ is computed by\footnote{From https://github.com/HazyResearch/hgcn}
+Compared with the pure feature method, it is modulated by the hyperbolic distance between the nodes, ensuring that both the node features and their relative positions in the hyperbolic space contribute to the weight.

+(6) \textbf{Integration of feature and structure information}: The weight $\alpha_{ij}$ is computed by\footnote{From https://github.com/HazyResearch/hgcn}

 This method integrates both structural information and feature attention, ensuring that both the node features and their connectivity in the graph contribute to the weight.
-In \cite{yang2023kappahgcn}, \citeauthor{yang2023kappahgcn} introduced another integration, which is formulated by:
+In \cite{yang2023kappahgcn}, Yang et al.~\cite{yang2023kappahgcn} introduced another integration, which is formulated by:

 where $\tilde{\kappa}_{ij}$ and $\tilde{f}_{ij}$ is derived from Equation (\ref{equ:weight_curvature}) and (\ref{equ:weight_feature}), respectively.